nosainwe/Biomedical-projects/histology_first_poc/README.md

 That last part matters.

-My point is not only to classify tissue tiles.
-My point is to show a clean path from image data to embeddings that can later be linked across modalities.
+showing a clean path from image data to embeddings that can later be linked across modalities.

 ## Expected dataset structure